 One of the first tasks faced by the Friends at its inception was to help to raise £200,000 for essential work to repair the tower and spire. £100,000 was contributed, much of it through grants from the Heritage Lottery Fund, the National Churches Trust, Herefordshire Historic Churches Trust, and other charities, and the work was completed in 2010.

 The majority of the fundraising for the task of replacing the ramshackle corrugated iron construction that once was the boiler house with the present stone one was undertaken by the Friends.

 Our welcome to visitors was improved by revising and re-branding information leaflets as well as installing a number of information panels around the building highlighting key features.

 Switching of windows in the north aisle 2016

 The glass in two windows at the back of the north aisle was switched as part of the phase 1 work on reordering.
 This has meant that the stained glass once a part of the Baptistry is now visible now that the new toilets have obscured that window.
 The Friends funded this project at a cost of £10,000

-We are now wholeheartedly supporting the the PCC to improve facilities within the church with a major reordering; installing toilet, refreshment and children’s facilities, making the seating flexible and more comfortable and making the whole building more accessible.
+The PCC is improving the facilities within the church with a major reordering; installing toilets, a kitchen and children’s room, making the seating flexible and more comfortable and making the whole building more accessible.
 The Friends has so far contributed £35,000 to support the PCC in the reordering project as well as improvement work on the lighting in the church.
-You can find out all about that on the reordering website.
+You can find out all about reordering the building on the reordering website.